caronc/nzb-subliminal/README.md

 I maintain a [fork](https://github.com/caronc/subliminal/tree/0.7.x) of the Subliminal 0.7.x branch here where I've added my own enhancements to help make this tool do what I want to.
 Enhancments such as:
-* The script pays attention to the date of the files and only acts on those that are within a time frame.
-The default is 24 hours.
-This works really amazing for NZBGet users, but for those using this tool as a standalone may find it works for them too.
-This allows your library to be updated constantly over time and this script can be ran against it constantly.
-There is more detail on this below in the __Command Line__ section below on how to use _(or disable)_ this.
+* The script pays attention to the date of the files and only acts on those that are within a certain (configurable) timeframe; _the default age is 24 hours_.
+This works really amazing for NZBGet users, but for those using this tool in it's standalone version may find it works for them too.
+This feature allows you to control how many times the internet is polled against a video that has never had subtitles posted for it.
+There is more detail on this below in the __Command Line__ section on how to use _(or disable)_ this feature.
 * The script can operate in one of 5 modes:
 ** __ImpairedOnly__: Only attempt to fetch subtitles that are identified as supporting the hearing impaired. _Note: This is not an enhancment and exists in the current version of subliminal._
 ** __StandardOnly__: Only attempt to fetch subtitles that are _NOT_ identified as supporting the hearing impaired. _Note: This is not an enhancment and exists in the current version of subliminal._